jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/framework_release_workflow.md

 Every new tag created for a any release should trigger the delivery process.
 The steps for the delivery pipeline are:

 - List all existing ADB workspaces on ESA platform;
-- List all existing tags on framework repo;
+- List all existing tags on library repo;
 - For every combination of tag and ADB workspace:
     - check if there is already a repo referencing the tag on ADB workspace
         - when not, add a new repo to the ADB workspace and attach it to the tag

 Assumptions:
 - The pipeline agent must have permissions to list ADB workspaces on every subscription of ESA;
 - The pipeline agent must have permissions to interact with every ADB workspace through the Repos API and Workspace API;
 - Since the delivery is triggered by the tag creation event, when a new ADB workspace is created, the delivery pipeline must be triggered manually.

-## Colaborative framework evolution
+## Collaborative library evolution

-DE from DLZs can support the evolution of the framework by helping to validate not yet released versions or actively coding on feature branches.
+DE from DLZs can support the evolution of the library by helping to validate unreleased versions or actively submitting pull-requests from private forks.

 For testing a unreleased version, the DE can add a repo under his personal folder and set the branch where the feature they want to validate is being developed (it could be either a hotfix, release, feature or develop branch).